 For those who have attended basic training within the last five years, but chose a course not previously approved by ODR, supplemental coursework may be required to qualify for a waiver from ODR.
-Waivers are applied for and granted through ODR; however, NMA and ODR are currently working to put a one-day training in place that will bridge the gap for the trainings most commonly found on waiver applications.
-We are working to put this in place for Friday, October 2, 2020, so put a save the date on your calendar if you may need this before the October streamlined training.
-Supplemental training may include:
+Waivers are applied for and granted through ODR; however, NMA's one-day Basic Bridge Training is ODR-approved to help you meet the review and roleplay requirements:

 - a review of mediation basics such as issues versus interests, open-ended questions, addressing impasse, or other identified areas of deficiency in the basic mediation training an applicant attended;

-- participation in role pays and/or viewing simulated mediations.
+- participation in roleplays and/or viewing simulated mediations.